watzon/tg-mock/README.md

 - Generates realistic responses for all Bot API methods
 - Supports scenario-based error simulation
 - Provides a control API for injecting updates and managing test scenarios
+- Records all requests for inspection and assertion in tests
 - Includes built-in error responses for common Telegram API errors
 - Handles file uploads with configurable storage